jamestwin/Full-Stack-Engineer-Course/README.md

   - One or more JavaScript files.
 JavaScript makes the webpage interactive.
 This programming language functions as the “behavior” of the web page.
 A webpage that does not use JavaScript is known as a static webpage.
                                                                                     ==Codecademy==

+## Web development

+There are numerous languages that need to be known for web development.
+This section will briefly go over four of the main languages for web development and see what kind of features and skills come with them.

+### HTML

+As my tutor famously says, "HTML is like the skeleton" of all web pages.
+HTML stands for hypertext markup language and provides the structure to all the content on a website, including text, images, buttons, videos, and more.